kvriet/3dprinter-rotary-cutting/README.md

 ### KiCad <a name="kicad"></a>

 I design my circuits in KiCad (version 6.0), creating a schematic and then a footprint in the PCB Editor environment.
 Important for rotary cutting is to minimise the number of sharp corners that the knife has to follow.
 To create smooth lines, I use the 'fillet tracks' option in KiCad 6.0 with a 3mm fillet radius, but adjust to your own taste.
+To make tracks smoothly flow into pads, the teardrop plugin can be used, although I have not tried this.
 I adjust the width of my tracks depending on whether I'm cutting a sticker or tape already applied to acrylic.
 For stickers, I use 2mm wide tracks as this prevents them from tearing accidentally, or curling up too much on a sticker sheet.
 For copper tape already applied to the acrylic, the tracks can be 1mm or 0.5mm wide.

 ### From KiCad to gcode <a name="gcode_creation"></a>